 Schramm born on this date in Los Angeles, spent half of her Hollywood

-Son of Tarzan"
+Son of Tarzan" and "The

 The Karla Schramm Photo Gallery

 "The Revenge of Tarzan": ERBzine Silver Screen Entry

 "The Son of Tarzan": ERBzine Silver Screen Entry

-On Feb.
-1, 2000, Disney released its animated "Tarzan"
+*** 2000: Disney released its animated "Tarzan"

 Special pre-release screening on the Disney Lot